The 6 c’s of success for c-suite execs

 As part of its research, Bendelta has analysed the mental and behavioural routines of famed prodigies from current World Chess Champion, Magnus Carlsen; Chinese American cellist and child prodigy, Yo-Yo Ma; and Olympic gold medal swimmer Sarah Sjostrom, to eminent Australians such as six-time Ironman Trevor Hendy and imprisoned journalist Peter Greste.

 Discussing business ramifications and effects on CIOs, Mitchell said c-suite executives, in particular, should consider adopting some of the ‘6 c’s.’

-These the first three include: capacity (the resilience to deal with demands of being a leader in a contemporary business environment ); change agility (the ability to “turn on a dime” and reorient the organisation as needed); collaboration (breaking down silos and bringing together multiple perspectives).
+The first three include: capacity (the resilience to deal with demands of being a leader in a contemporary business environment ); change agility (the ability to “turn on a dime” and reorient the organisation as needed); and collaboration (breaking down silos and bringing together multiple perspectives).
 The next three include: connection (empathy to help people understand their team and customers); choice (high quality decision-making); and creativity (operating in an imaginative way and doing lateral thinking).

 “Those are six skills that are really important to any c-suite executives,” Mitchell said.
 “Those six are the ones we’ve identified as having the broadest applicability.
 Most organisations are going to find that two or three of those are especially important.”